matthias-reis/carda-gatsby/content/articles/2021/02/waterbear-streaming-platform.md

 ---
 date: 2021-02-19T10:59:00.000Z
-slug: waterbear-streaming-platform
 typeName: Beitrag
 title: WaterBear Network
 subTitle: A Streaming Platform For Modern Activism
 seoTitle: WaterBear Network – A Streaming Platform For Modern Activism
-description: '"We don''t want you to Netflix &amp; chill.
-We want you to WaterBear and act!" - Lisa Rose, Head of Impact at the sustainability streaming service WaterBear, said yesterday at a digital conference.'
+description: "\"We don't want you to Netflix &amp; chill.
+We want you to WaterBear and act!\" - Lisa Rose, Head of Impact at the sustainability streaming service WaterBear, said yesterday at a digital conference."
 image: https://storage.googleapis.com/cardamonchai-media/2021-11-20/2021-02-waterbear-1-l-jpeg-imagine-080808_404243_1440_1080/640.webp
 copyright: WaterBear
 ogImage: https://storage.googleapis.com/cardamonchai-media/2021-11-20/2021-02-waterbear-fb-png-l-jpg-imagine-080808_434442_1440_754/640.webp